Loadable Modules - Extending the mesibo Platform

 typedef void (*mesibo_http_onclose_t)(void *cbdata, mesibo_int_t result);

-Socket structure
+Socket Structure

 typedef struct mesibo_socket_s {